seb3773/lxtask/src/readme_arm64_mod.txt

-make this adjustment for cpu speed on arm64 in functions.c:
+make this adjustment for cpu speed on arm64 architecture in functions.c:

 gdouble get_cpu_speed(void)